cortexproject/cortex-helm-chart/docs/guides/configure_ruler_and_alertmanager_with_configmap.markdown

 ---
 layout: page
-title: Configure Ruler and Alertmanager with Configmap
+title: Configure Ruler and Alertmanager with configmap
 parent: Guides
 has_children: false
 has_toc: false
 ---
-# Configure Ruler and Alertmanager with Configmap
+# Configure Ruler and Alertmanager with configmap
 {: .no_toc }

 ## Table of contents